-Hairston and Ansong became two of the youngest Black women to raise over $1 million from investors, including Kleiner Perkins, Y Combinator, Kapor Capital, Village Global VC, January Ventures, and Backstage Capital, to name a few, as well as some prominent angel investors such as Jeff Weiner.
+In 2020, Hairston and Ansong became two of the youngest Black women to raise over $1 million in seed funding from investors, including Kleiner Perkins, Y Combinator, Kapor Capital, Village Global VC, January Ventures, and Backstage Capital, to name a few, as well as some prominent angel investors such as Jeff Weiner.

 This is a big deal because, in the US tech sector, 62% of jobs are held by white Americans.
 While Black Americans hold 7% of tech jobs, Latinx Americans hold 8% of tech jobs, and Asian Americans hold 20% of tech jobs.

 “We expected fundraising to be difficult because Black women raise less than 1% of venture funding.
 We knew that we had to work twice as hard to get half as much,” Hairston told Forbes.

 She and Ansong persevered because they knew how great the need was for their platform Edlyft to increase diverse hiring across the sector.